anastasiia-hryhorenko/product-analytics/README.md

 ---

 ## 📁 How to Review This Project
-1. Open the [Product-Analytics.sql] to review code structure, query optimization, and data aggregation logic.
+1. Open the [Product Analytics.sql] to review code structure, query optimization, and data aggregation logic.
 2. Open the [Google Sheets link](https://docs.google.com/spreadsheets/d/1YJC6jdDvOum5U468yGxbL0KVhZ9ui4A5ulUODn0nQEE/edit?gid=1431524392#gid=1431524392)
 * to explore the interactive cohort models, pivot tables, formulas, and visual heatmaps.